mipfone/flexisip-http-file-transfer-server/README.md

 The configuration file is in */etc/flexisip-http-file-transfer-server/flexisip-http-file-transfer-server.conf* If you modify there the path to the upload directory, you might have to also modify the apache configuration file(httpd/conf.d/flexisip-http-file-transfer-server.conf)

+Maximum uploaded file size can be limited.
+The apache configuration file set the limit to 512 MB, this limit can be decreased in the file server configuration.

 User Authentication
 -------------------